NexPlayer/Android-SDK/advanced.md

 #### void removeReleaseListener (IReleaseListener listener)

-Removes a callback listener which was added withaddReleaseListener.
+Removes a callback listener which was added with addReleaseListener.

 **Parameters**